 I’m so grateful for the many privileges I enjoy through the fact that I’m allowed to work from home.
 One of the many advantages of my home office is that I can eat garlic loaded meals without the risk to cause consternation in any office space.

 Rule of the thumb for my family: If everyone eats garlic, no one will be bothered by the smell.
 And yet, when I’m cooking for my family and not only for me, I try to serve very garlicky meals only on weekends.

-You might have already experienced, that roasted or boiled whole garlic won’t produce as strong odors as raw chopped garlic.
-So, if the thought of a bad garlic breath is standing between this delicious dish and you, then rest assured that the roasting process in the oven will reduce the garlic breath to a tolerable level.
+You might have already experienced, that roasted or boiled whole garlic won’t produce as strong odors as raw chopped veggies.
+So, if the thought of a bad garlic breath is standing between this delicious dish and you, then rest assured that the roasting process in the oven will reduce the possible bad breath to a tolerable level.
 Another great way to reduce garlic breath is to eat some fresh parsley.

 One first cooking step I remember from my early childhood was, that my mother sweat some onions and garlic in a bit of oil before adding other ingredients.
 This cooking step was part of the majority of her recipes I recall.

 When analyzing my cooking habits nowadays, then sweating onions and garlic in a bit of olive oil or water is the first cooking step many of my clean eating recipes have in common.

 Of course I learned already as kid how healthy this allium vegetable really is.
 My father worked as brick layer foreman and I remember that he always had raw garlic cloves in his lunch box.
 Eating raw cloves seemed to be a popular snacking habit between him and his workmates.
 And even nowadays (he is happily turning eighty in a couple of months) snacking garlic cloves is a beloved habit of him.
 By the way for general health maintenance, even the World Health Organization (WHO) recommends one clove of garlic a day.